 {Editor’s note (2012-09 meeting): A clear view on the MG certificate is still missing.
 It is used during the TLS handshake, thus it is a part of the “set of TLS related parameter and procedures” (current definition of a TLS profile), but it is neither defined for the TLS domain profile nor (currently) for the MG TLS profile.
 The MG certificate is network element specific and TLS-domain specific.}

+9 TLS capability negotiation package